 Lambdin received a bachelor’s degree in education from Purdue in 1967.
 She teaches first grade for Mad River Local Schools in Dayton.
 For the past 15 years, she has served as a mentor for the Mad River Local Schools’ Entry Year program, through which she has guided more than 40 teachers during their first year of teaching.

-Dana Mackey of Chicago — Young Educator Award
+Dana Fairchild of Chicago — Young Educator Award

 Mackey received a master’s degree in education from Purdue in 1998.
 She works as a school counselor in Chicago Public Schools.
 Since joining the school system in 2000, she has developed a schoolwide, comprehensive guidance program, led faculty in-services and helped bring her school into compliance with national standards.
 Mackey also serves as a program director for Cabrini Connections in Chicago, bringing agencies, volunteers and fundraising events together in support of a tutoring and mentoring program for at-risk children.